Data Quality Issues: Steps to Assess and Resolve Effectively

 Some of the data quality issues with examples

 In the realm of healthcare, precision and accuracy are imperative, as lives hang in the balance.
 Unique data quality challenges arise in this sector, necessitating tailored solutions to ensure patient safety, optimize operations, and uphold compliance standards.
-Let’s explore strategies that exclusively address these challenges within the healthcare landscape.
+These include:

 Problem: Mismatched patient records due to variations in data entry practices can lead to treatment errors and safety risks.